-  Your skin (& gut!) will seriously love you for this.
+Your healthy skin (& gut!) will seriously love you for this.

 2. DO NOT POP A BLIND PIMPLE

 “Say it louder for the people in the back!”
-But really, don’t try to pop hidden pimples.
+But really, don’t try to squeeze hidden pimples.

 With any type of acne lesion, whitehead, blackhead, pustule, papule, or cyst, attempting to pop it can actually make things worse!